Page loading ... Please wait.

 Printer Friendly Page

-Date Squares (Matrimonial Bars) have two buttery layers of oatmeal crust sandwiched together with pureed dates scented with vanilla.
+Date Squares are also called Date Slices or even Matrimonial Bars.
+They consist of two buttery layers of an oatmeal shortbread crust that are sandwiched together with pureed dried dates scented with vanilla.
 Growing up, Date Squares were a regular part of my mother's baking.
-Yet when I got married I somehow forgot all about them.
+Yet once I got married I somehow forgot all about them.
 It wasn't until I was browsing through Rose Carrarini's inspiring book "Breakfast Lunch Tea" that I discovered this delicious square once again.
-Her recipe is wonderful.
-It produces a square that is sweet yet earthy tasting.
+I just love their wonderfully sweet yet earthy flavor.
 Absolutely perfect with a hot cup of tea.

 Related Recipes You May Like